The 16 Afa Seeds (Words) With Their Regular Igbo & English Terminologies

 • English: Woman | Someone that complains | Complaint | Absolution

-• Explanation: "Ogele" or "Ogheli" refers to women, it symbolizes the feminine aspect or female presence in various contexts.
+• Explanation: "Ogele" or "Ogheli" refers to a state of resolution, it symbolizes the feminine aspect or female presence in various contexts.

 15. Otule